SALT-NLP/group-website/content/authors/Minzhi-Li/_index.md

 ---
 # Display name
-title: Rijul Magu
+title: Minzhi (Ella) Li

 # Username (this should match the folder name)
 authors:
-  - Rijul Magu
+  - Minzhi

 # Is this the primary user of the site?
 superuser: False

 # Role/position
-role:
+role: Visiting PhD

 # Additional information (e.g., coadvise)
-additional_info: Co-advise w/ [Amy Bruckman](https://www.cc.gatech.edu/fac/Amy.Bruckman/)
+additional_info:

 # Organizations/Affiliations
 # organizations: